fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

     def get_sentences(text):
         return sent_tokenize(text)
     get_sentences("We are reading a book.
 Do you know who is "\
                   "the publisher?
-It is Packt.
-Packt is based "\
+It is Fenago.
+Fenago is based "\
                   "out of Birmingham.")
     ```

     This code generates the following output:

     ```
     ['We are reading a book.'
      'Do you know who is the publisher?'
-     'It is Packt.',
+     'It is Fenago.',
-     'Packt is based out of Birmingham.']
+     'Fenago is based out of Birmingham.']
     ```

 4. Use the `sent_tokenize()` method for text that contains
     periods (.) other than those found at the ends of sentences: